defold/doc/docs/en/manuals/input.md

 Touch Triggers
 : Single-touch type triggers are available on iOS and Android devices.
 Single-touch type triggers are not set up from the Touch Triggers section of the input bindings.
 Instead **single-touch triggers are automatically set up when you have mouse button input set up for `MOUSE_BUTTON_LEFT` or `MOUSE_BUTTON_1`**.

-: Multi-touch type triggers are available on iOS and Android devices in native applications (ie not HTML5 builds running on a mobile device).
+: Multi-touch type triggers are available on iOS and Android devices in native applications and HTML5 bundles.
 They populate a table in the action table called `touch`.
 The elements in the table are integer-indexed with numbers `1`--`N`where `N` is the number of touch points.
 Each element of the table contains fields with input data:

   ```lua
   -- Spawn at each touch point